 We can’t be there 24/7 to protect our children from every bad thing that can happen to them.
 And even if we could, it would be bad for them because they wouldn’t learn how to protect themselves.
 What we should strive for is giving kids the skills and confidence to avoid and extricate themselves from dangerous situations.

 Good parenting skills includes not doing certain things for our kids that they can do for themselves.
 For example, your three year old might take 15 minutes to dress themselves and it would only take you three minutes.
 However, it’s generally better to let them figure it out themselves and gain self-confidence that they can do things themselves.
 This doesn’t mean never doing anything for your kids.
 However, you can evaluate which things you really should have your children do for themselves to teach them to be strong individuals.

-I try to be aware of what parenting skills I’m using and what my son gains from my attempts to parent effectively.
-So when my son was younger I would do things like send him inside the gas station to buy snacks while I pumped the gas.
-I made sure he had enough money that there wouldn’t be a negative interaction with the clerk if he was short on money.
-My son gained experience doing things all by himself, speaking to a new adult, and gained self confidence talking to others.
-More recently, he did the same thing and came back to the car proudly telling me he initiated the conversation with the clerk by asking him, “How are you today?”.
-He received a positive reaction from the clerk, and felt more competent in his communication skills with adults.
-Later on, he felt confident enough in a store to go find a clerk to ask where a certain item was located in the store; something I probably wouldn’t have been confident to do at his age.
+I try to be aware of what parenting skills I’m using and what my son gains from them.
+Subsequently, when my son was nine, I would do things like send him inside the gas station to buy snacks while I pumped the gas.
+I made sure he had enough money so there wouldn’t be a problem with the clerk if he was short on money.
+Because of this, he gained experience doing things by himself and gained confidence interacting with adults.